frank26080115/Bones-3D-Printer/index.md

 There will be parts of the lesson where I take you through steps in CAD to create something, a drawing or a part.
 But keep in mind, I am not taking through the steps to make an exact copy of the model I just showed you.
 Instead, each time, I will be simplifiying something that was originally really complicated, to something very easy, and focus on important concepts, instead of exact replication.

-Different lessons might intertwine, one lesson might refer to information taught much later, there might be some jumping back and forth, and some knowledge might not even follow any order.

 The assembly and setup steps are much harder for me to write because... well...
 I can only guess at the order-of-operations without testing, and I can't provide photographs.
-So please somebody build this printer and send me photos!
+Instructions are given mostly via 2D or 3D illustrations.
+Please somebody build this printer and send me photos so we can write better instructions!

 Table of Contents
 =================